 Slope stability of the subject site was not assessed as part of this geological hazard assessment.
-The subject site was observed to be gently sloping to the west toward a nearby drainage (Plate 2 Topographic Map).
+The subject site was observed to be moderately to steeply sloping to the south toward a nearby drainage (Plate 2 Topographic Map).
 The possibility that development of the site could negatively affect slope stability within the subject site is increased if development is planned for areas of the site with slopes steeper than approximately 3 horizontal: 1 vertical.
 It should be noted that grading or development adjacent to the subject site could potentially impact the stability of the area within the subject site and assessment of that hazard is out of the scope of this assessment.
-Again, given the potential landslide deposits mapped within the vicinity of the subject site and the volume of planned development, GeoStrata recommends that a geotechnical report including a slope stability assessment be compiled prior to any development within the subject site.